tcorp-bv/bol-api-go/README.md

 swagger generate client -f types.json
 ```

+In the current version we had to change `get-process-status` to `get-process-status-list` due to the duplicate.

 ## Todo
 * Rate-limit management

 ## Security notes
 As this project uses go-swagger, it has external dependencies.
 In production you should audit go.sum to make sure that these are not malicious.

+## Notes on rate limiting
+Rate limits of the bol.com api are shared between all your clientIds and are extremely low.
+Because of this, we recommend having a single service that consumes your bol.com api and indexes all resources.